zcliang97/HousingPricePredictor/README.md

 <img src="images/simple_accuracy.png" alt="simple_accuracy" width="800" />
 <img src="images/simple_loss.png" alt="simple_loss" width="800" />

+From the distribution above, it is clear that the model performs decently as the validation data seems to follow the trend of the training data.

 ### Model 2: Overfitting

 This model consists of 4 fully-connected layers with 1000 neurons each and connected to an output layer.
 From testing the data, the following output was achieved.